What is Demand Response ?

 1. Your energy strategy becomes a source of income.

 Let's start with the most obvious reason for taking part — a revenue boost.
+That's right, you earn money through demand side generation.

 At the end of each demand response season, you will be paid depending on the total KW reduction your firm accomplished within the specified period.
 You have ultimate control over how much energy your company saves during peak hours, thanks to an energy consumption reduction plan customised by our staff based on your exact power use.